TURNING CUT CALCULATOR 2 (Android)

 In addition to changes on page 1, the resulting values are affected by changes in the changeable values on page 2 as below:

-- A change of the turning type will also change the material removal, the torque and the power
+- A change in the lathe process will also change the material removal rate, torque and power

-- A change of the cutting depth will also change the material removal, the cutting forces, the torque and the power
+- A change in cutting depth will also change the material removal rate, sometimes maximum chip thickness, almost always equivalent chip thickness, cutting forces, torque, and power

-- A change of the entering angle will also change some of the cutting forces
+- A change of entering angle will also almost always change the chip thicknesses and some of the cutting forces (Ff and Fp)

-- A change of the specific cutting force will also change the cutting forces, the torque and the power
+- A change of the specific cutting force will also change cutting forces, torque and the spindle's / motor's power

-- A change of the efficiency will also change the power of the spindle motor
+- A change of efficiency will also change the power of the spindle motor

 Note that the displayed values are rounded and the calculations are using much higher precision values.